 The combination of garden exercise is great for your body

 When you’re working in the garden, you’re not just standing in one place repeating the same activity over and over.
 You’re turning the compost pile, you’re pushing a wheelbarrow, you’re pruning trees and dragging branches.

 All of these activities combine together to strengthen and tone your muscles in a way that’s entertaining and keeps your body fit.

-You can easily get plenty of exercise by just doing garden work.
+You can definitely get exercise by just doing garden work

 The first being the organic healthy food you need for a well-balanced diet, and the second being a moderate amount of physical activity required for maintaining a successful garden.

 According to calorielab.com gardening is an excellent activity for burning calories.

 - Digging, spading, filling garden, composting burns 272 calories per hour

 - Planting seedlings, shrubs burns 228 calories per hour